amarkmcconn/my_portfolio/README.md

 ## ✅ Description

 _This is a Capstone Project for Epicodus.
-This is a responsive fullstack portfolio website to showcase my projects, resume and general info about me as a programmer.
-Furthermore, it has my contact info, skills, experiences and testimonials from other students.
-This project uses Sass(scss) and Framer Motion for styling.
-This project uses React for the front-end development and uses Sanity for the back-end and content management._
+This is a fully responsive fullstack portfolio website to showcase my projects, resume and general info about me as a programmer and person.
+Furthermore, it has my contact info, skills, experiences and testimonials from other students at epicodus.
+This project uses Sass(scss), CSS and Framer Motion for styling.
+This project uses React for the front-end development and uses Sanity for the back-end content management.
+The application has been deployed via netlify and the domain name via hostinger has been delegated to netlify servers.
+Two of my projects listed are also fully deployed and that is reflected in their description._

 ## ⚙️Setup/Installation Requirements